Benefits Which Can Assist Workers Under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act, H.R. 748)

 Assistance to students and former students

-All student loans held by the federal government are deferred (including principal and interest) through September 30, 2020 without penalty to the borrower.
-Also, interest shall not accrue over this six-month period, any existing wage garnishment should end, and the six months of deferred payment should still count towards any loan forgiveness program.
+All student loans held by the federal government are deferred (including principal and interest) through December 31, 2020 without penalty to the borrower.
+Also, interest shall not accrue over this period.
+The CARES Act ended any existing wage garnishment (the new Trump Executive Order is silent on the matter).
+The first six months of deferred payment counted towards any loan forgiveness program, although once again, the Trump Administration does not appear to have addressed this in its extension of student loan deferment.

 There are several other smaller elements which benefit students and former students, including: